WillyNgo/TTTShifatWilliam/README.md

 #
 # The "Zero" button deletes all save files for the score.

+- Fixed the transparent background on landscape mode for the board

 - Added localization and updated the about page

 - Added new backgrounds (for landscape aswell)